ManchesterStingerMotorsports/MSM_CAN/README.md

-# ESP_CAN - TWAI Driver for ESP32
+# MSM_CAN - TWAI Driver for ESP32

 Classic CAN 2.0 library for ESP32 (ESP-IDF, TWAI on-chip driver).

-Originally designed for Manchester Stinger Motorsports by James Platt
+Designed for Manchester Stinger Motorsports by James Platt

 ---